 Key takeaways

 Restasis is a brand-name medication for severe dry eye disease.
-It is available as Restasis MultiDose; the single-use vials are available in a generic version.
+It is available as a multidose bottle or a box of single-use vials.
+The single-use vials are available in a generic version (cyclosporine .05% emulsion).

-Restasis (cyclosporine ophthalmic emulsion) is the brand name of an ophthalmic prescription medication approved by the U.S. Food and Drug Administration (FDA) to manage dry eye disease.
-The terms “dry eye disease (DED),” “dry eye syndrome (DES),” “keratoconjunctivitis sicca (KCS),” and “chronic dry eye” all refer to the same condition and can be used interchangeably.
+Restasis (cyclosporine .05% ophthalmic emulsion) is the brand name of a prescription medication approved by the U.S. Food and Drug Administration (FDA) to manage dry eye disease.
+The terms “dry eye disease (DED),” “dry eye syndrome (DES),” “keratoconjunctivitis sicca (KCS),” and “chronic dry eye” all refer to the same condition.
 Restasis is a calcineurin inhibitor immunosuppressant that can increase tear production, but its onset of action takes up to 12 weeks.
-Restasis can cause side effects like eye pain and a temporary burning sensation right after administration.
-This may be unsuitable for those suffering from the disease, for which alternative pharmaceuticals are available.
+Restasis may cause side effects like eye pain and a temporary burning sensation right after administration.

 RELATED: Restasis dosage, forms, and strengths